kwesinavilot/reprompt-ext/README.md

 Whether you're crafting prompts for code generation, documentation, or technical problem-solving, Reprompt 2.0 helps you create prompts that yield more accurate, relevant, and useful AI responses—all within your familiar VS Code environment.

+## The Problem Reprompt Solves
+Crafting effective AI prompts for code generation, documentation, or technical problem-solving can be challenging and time-consuming.
+Developers often struggle to:

+- Clearly articulate their ideas in a way that AI models understand and respond to accurately.
+- Incorporate relevant project context, such as technology stacks and coding conventions, into prompts.
+- Maintain consistency and quality across team or project-specific prompt requirements.
+- Efficiently transform simple, vague ideas into detailed, structured prompts that yield useful AI responses.
+- Manage prompt execution and view AI responses seamlessly within their development environment.

+Reprompt addresses these challenges by automating prompt transformation with context awareness, applying custom rules, and integrating directly into VS Code.
+This streamlines the prompt engineering workflow, improves AI response relevance, and saves developers valuable time.

 ## Features

 - **Prompt Transformation:** Turn simple ideas into comprehensive, structured prompts with a single command.